-Getting keys - For secure access to your application you will need to generate an API key in your CartoDB dashboard.
+Getting keys - For secure access to your application you will need to generate a consumer key in your CartoDB dashboard.

 Go to your dashboard.

-For various reasons you may feel the need to reset your API key and secret.
+For various reasons you may feel the need to reset your Consumer key and Secret.
 Doing so on CartoDB is simple, just go to your API keys page from your dashboard, and click Get new key and secret.
 This will affect all applications using OAuth for your CartDB application, as your old keys will immediately become invalid.